Overcoming Shame: Letting God Heal You And Set You Free With His Love

 What Causes Shame?

 Shame is the result of a lie you believe about yourself.
 Because of her childhood, Jane saw herself as worthless.
 She thought that since her father didn’t care enough to provide a clean, comfortable home, then it must be because Jane wasn’t worth the effort.
+Overcoming shame often requires uncovering these lies and seeking healing.

 Like Jane, some people experience shame because of a difficult childhood filled with abuse or neglect.
 Others feel shame because an abusive partner blames them when things go wrong.
 Still, others encounter shame as a result of alcoholism or drug use.

-What Should You Do about Shame?
+What Should You Do About Shame?

 If you feel shame, it may be tempting to numb those feelings by turning to other things.
 You might use emotional eating, retail therapy, pornography, or alcohol abuse to mask your feelings.
 But when the short-lived relief is over after a few minutes or hours, you experience rebound shame.

-What Does Jesus Know about Shame?
+What Does Jesus Know About Shame?

 Satan wants to convince you that you’re alone in your shame.
 He wants you to feel as if you’re the only one to ever experience it, and he wants that feeling of shame to keep you isolated, so you don’t turn to your loving Savior to set you free.